pforret/jekyll.forret.com/_posts/2006/2006-01-07-magnus-jumpneedle-drummers.md

   - music
 ---
 I was checking out the [Deus](http://www.deus.be) website to see if their new video for the [Pocket Revolution album](http://www.deus.be/index.php?action=loadmusic&section=albums&ReleaseID=36) was already online (a friend of mine, Sachli, is playing in it with four other cute girls).
-There was a link to another Tom Barman project, [Magnus](http://www.magnusmusic.com/), and I remembered being an &#8216;extra&#8217; in one of the music videos Tom directed for &#8220;Jumpneedle&#8221;.
+There was a link to another Tom Barman project, [Magnus](http://www.magnusmusic.com/), and I remembered being an &#8216;extra' in one of the music videos Tom directed for &#8220;Jumpneedle&#8221;.
 The official Magnus site only has a 1-minute excerpt, but I did find a full version on [anti.com](http://www.anti.com/artist.php?id=18).
 So where am I?

 [<img src="http://static.flickr.com/37/83472339_525d595c46.jpg" border="0" />](http://www.flickr.com/photos/pforret/83472339/)
-I&#8217;m the one on the right, with the blue drumkit.
+I'm the one on the right, with the blue drumkit.

 ### La petite histoire